Vyral/anne-stewart-blog/_posts/2017-10-10-what-kind-of-buyers-does-portland-see-the-most.md

 There are several “hot spots” in the country from which these kinds of buyers come—whether they’re moving for work or simply because they admire the Portland lifestyle.

-The fourth group of buyers are overseas buyers—which are closely related to our previous category.
+The fourth group of buyers is overseas buyers—which is closely related to our previous category.
 In Portland, we see a lot of overseas buyers coming from places like China, for example, who view our city as an affordable West Coast option.

-With many of these buyer demographics coming from out of the area, truly native Portland residents are becoming more rare. **However, this trend might slow down if other cities elsewhere in the country start to experience a market shift.**
+With many of these buyer demographics coming from out of the area, truly native Portland residents are becoming rarer. **However, this trend might slow down if other cities elsewhere in the country start to experience a market shift.**

 But for now, these buyer trends are making our market surge.